renanpelicari/Minesweeper/README.md

 # Minesweeper API

+This project is an API for Minesweeper Game, built in Java, SpringBoot and MongoDB.
+Beyond the API implementation, also has a frontend application, that will provide the full experience of playing minesweeper game.

 ## Project Structure

 This project follows a clean architecture design, which promotes separation of concerns and modularization.